btholt/complete-intro-to-react-v4/lessons/react-state-and-lifecycles.md

 }
 ```

 * pf takes in credentials and returns an API object.
-You only have to give it credentials here; anywere else you import it it'll retain the same credentials.
+You only have to give it credentials here; anywhere else you import it it'll retain the same credentials.
 The API response has a silly and ridiculous structure.
 * `componentDidMount` is a life cycle method for React; there are several of them but `componentDidMount` is by far the most useful.
 This is where you will make AJAX requests, integrate with third-party libraries; anything that you want guarantee that the DOM exists as well as anything you want to guarantee happens after the first render.
 * Here we're just making it request and logging it out.
 Let's make it store it as state.